26weeks-ai/chatkit-dart/docs/usage_guides.md

 - `LocalizationOption.loader` lets you lazy-load bundles; decoded strings flow through `ChatKitLocalizations` and support interpolation (`{placeholder}`).
+- `ChatKitOptions.locale` is forwarded as the `Accept-Language` header on API requests so server-side rendering and strings stay in sync with the active Flutter locale.
 - When `colorScheme` is `ColorSchemeOption.system`, the view automatically tracks the platform brightness and rebinds colors in real time.
 - Component tokens (`ComponentThemeOptions`) provide a single place to override